USP maintains University rankings

 The World University Rankings under THE are the world’s largest and most diverse university rankings.

-USP Vice-Chancellor and President Professor Ahluwalia also stressed that the ranking shows the hard work and determination of the researchers and staff at the University in working towards achieving global recognition.
+USP Vice Chancellor and President Professor Pal Ahluwalia also stressed that the ranking shows the hard work and determination of the researchers and staff at the University in working towards achieving global recognition.

 According to THE World University Rankings by subject, USP’s Physical Sciences ranked 601–800, Social Sciences ranked 501–600, and Business and Economics ranked 501–600.